ShaneCurcuru/mutualaidarlington.org/cheer.md

 # Neighbors Cheering Up Neighbors!

 Along with the many places to volunteer or get help these days, Arlington neighbors are spreading cheer in many social distancing appropriate ways.
-Spring weather is here - get outside, take a walk, and look for bits of cheer all around you.
+Spring weather is here - get outside, [take a long walk](/active), and look for bits of cheer all around you.

 ## We're Going On A Bear Hunt! <i class="fa fa-paw"></i>